 The promotional price is typically for the service itself and does not include taxes or additional equipment fees.
 As you can imagine, this can lead to a price jump from the promotional pricing to the final price.
 Though it can be jolting at first, the value remains.

 Spectrum Internet Customer Reviews

 Internet service providers as a whole are not well-liked by consumers, but Spectrum internet consistently receives better than average ratings.
-Most of their customer satisfaction is related to their straightforward plans and no-contract service.
+Most of their customer satisfaction is related to their straightforward packages and no-contract service.
 Customers don’t like feeling trapped when they are unhappy with their service or when their financial circumstances change and appreciate that they can cancel their service with Spectrum without penalty.

 Customers also praise Spectrum for their internet speeds, which consistently outperforms other cable internet providers.
-Even the most basic plan is enough to support streaming and multiple users.
+Even the most basic internet plan is enough to support streaming and multiple users.
 The Ultra plan and DOCSIS 3.1 is also highly praised by online gamers and heavy Internet users, especially in the many locations where Fiber is not available.

 Is Spectrum Internet Available in My Area?

 The quickest and surest way to answer this question is to call Spectrum and provide them with your address.
 Spectrum’s current territory covers over 100 million people in 46 states, with the most coverage in New York, Texas, and California.
 The only states they don’t currently serve are North Dakota, South Dakota, Utah, Oklahoma, and Arkansas.